YijunBao/TUnCaT_paper_reproduction/TUnCaT archive/README.md

 Copyright (C) 2021 Duke University NeuroToolbox

 This repo is an archived version of TUnCaT (v1.0).
 It also contains the results for our paper and the code to generate those results.
 This repo will not be updated.
-Please visit the [newer version](https://github.com/YijunBao/TUnCaT) if you are not interested in reproducing our paper results.
+Please visit the [latest version](https://github.com/YijunBao/TUnCaT) if you are not interested in reproducing our paper results.

 - [TUnCaT](#tuncat)
 - [Installation on Windows or Linux](#installation-on-windows-or-linux)